ably-labs/christmas-jumper/README.md

     Your app is listening on port 12271

 This will run the server on the same port, with --inspect enabled to connect `VSCode` or `WebStorm` debuggers to step through the code.
+It'll also hot-reload any javascript changes, so you don't have to cycle your node process during dev.

 * For VSCode see: https://code.visualstudio.com/docs/nodejs/nodejs-debugging
 * For WebStorm see: https://www.jetbrains.com/help/webstorm/running-and-debugging-node-js.html